-New to market is this two bedroom, mid-terrace home discovered in the quiet and sought after setting of Cremer Place.
-This property presents lots of potential to first time buyers, those looking for an investment property or anyone looking to downsize to a peaceful area, still within reasonable distance of Faversham town centre and other amenities.
+Located on a quiet cul-de-sac this two bedroom end of terrace home presents lots of potential to a first time buyers or anyone looking to downsize to a peaceful area, still within reasonable distance of Faversham town centre and other amenities.

-Accommodation consists of an entrance hall, spacious living room which leads round into the kitchen, with space for a breakfast table and conservatory.
-The kitchen comprises plentiful cupboard and counter-top space.
-The conservatory makes for a great additional reception room.
+Accommodation consists of an entrance hall, spacious living room which leads round into the kitchen, with space for a breakfast table.
+The kitchen comprises of cupboards, counter-top space and space for free standing appliances.

 Upstairs the two bedrooms and bathroom are discovered off the landing.
 The master bedroom is positioned to the front of the property and boasts built in wardrobes.
 The second bedroom is an accommodatingly sized single and could become an ideal home office for someone requiring a home-working space.
 The bathroom includes shower, toilet and wash basin.

-Outside there is a garden to the front of the property and designated parking for one car.
-To the rear of the property is the generously sized garden.
-The garden has been landscaped to include both a lawn and patio area, as well as a shed – altogether making the perfect space for spending time outside during the warmer months.
+Outside there is a garden to the front of the property and designated parking.
+To the rear of the property is the generously sized garden which wraps around the side of the property, offering an extra patio area to enjoy.
+The garden has been landscaped to include both a lawned area as well as a shed – altogether making the perfect space for spending time outside during the warmer months.

 Faversham’s bustling, historic town centre is just a 17 minute walk from Cremer Place.
 Faversham mainline railway station is a 22 minute walk or five minute drive, with services to London St Pancras, Kings Cross, Canon Street and Victoria stations taking just over an hour.